terraform-az-modules/terraform-azurerm-waf/examples/complete/README.md

 # Terraform Azure Module Template

-This directory contains an example usage of the **terraform-azure-module-template**.
-It demonstrates how to use the module with default settings or with custom configurations.
+This example demonstrates how to use the `terraform-azure-waf` module to deploy an Web Application Firewall.

 ---